jeev-data-wiz/gap-analysis-agent/README.md

 Future Roadmap
 Confidence Scoring: Implement a self-reflection loop where a "Critic Agent" assigns a 1-5 confidence score to each flagged gap.

-Semantic Search: Integrate a vector store (like ChromaDB) to track requirement evolution across multiple months of transcripts.
+Semantic Search: Integrate a vector store (eg: ChromaDB) to track requirement evolution across multiple months of transcripts.

 Interactive CLI: Allow the user to "chat" with the gap report to ask follow-up questions about specific implementation risks.